jansony1/tidb-on-k8s-cn/README.md

         - Default Region name: cn-north-1
         - Default output format: none
         >Note: cn-north-1 is the region code for Beijing region, for Ningxia, it's cn-northwest-1
+1. Make sure you have **enough instances capacity** before doing the test.
+For example, if your account is a new registered one, by default the limitation is that you could only launch one c5.2xlarge instance.
+Thus, it would definitely fails if you are trying to deploy on multi instances.

 ## Step 1: Setup a kubernete cluster uing kops-cn